-Irish Lotto Bookie Beater Get winning doubles and trebles playing Irish Lotto at the bookmakers.
+Irish Lotto System Get winning doubles and trebles playing Irish Lotto at the bookmakers.

 The first Irish lottery draw took place on Saturday 16 April 1988.
 It replaced the Irish Hospital Sweepstakes.
 It is called Lucky Numbers in Ireland.